Which Degrees Help You Work in the Solar Energy Industry?

 Chemical Engineering

-Chemical engineers design or develop the processes and equipment for the manufacture of solar energy-related products.
+Chemical engineers design or develop the processes and equipment to manufacture solar energy-related products.
 Their job also involved planning and testing the manufacturing methods for solar cells, semiconductors, and thin-film panels.

 Materials Engineering